Amazon grabs large downtown Bellevue property next to transit hub

 Amazon is again adding to its real estate portfolio in Bellevue, this time acquiring a central parcel that could accommodate the tallest towers in the city across the street from a downtown transit hub and forthcoming light rail station.

-The deal for the Bellevue Corporate Plaza property appears to give Amazon the opportunity to develop upward of a million square feet of new office space — as much as it has leased in Bellevue already — and put its own architectural stamp on the skyline of the growing city where it plans to move thousands of employees over the next four years.
+The deal for the Bellevue Corporate Plaza property appears to give Amazon the opportunity to develop upward of 1.2 million square feet of new office space — more than it has leased in Bellevue already — and put its own architectural stamp on the skyline of the growing city where it plans to move thousands of employees over the next four years.

 The property at 600 108th Ave., N.E., including an existing 10-story office building and an adjacent 2-story, 650-stall parking structure, was sold to an Amazon subsidiary for $194.9 million, according to an excise tax affidavit dated Friday and filed with King County on Wednesday afternoon.
 The seller is a subsidiary of Chicago-based real estate investment trust Equity Commonwealth.
 The buyer is Acorn Development, which shares a principal office address with Amazon.